Strategic Research Development

-The Proposal Development Office (PDO) supports Ohio State's research community in the early-stage identification, analysis, planning and development of strategic, multidisciplinary funding opportunities.
+The Research Development Office (RDO) supports Ohio State's research community in the early-stage identification, analysis, planning and development of strategic, multidisciplinary funding opportunities.

 Our Process for Planning and Development: Positioning for Success